Guangzhou–Kowloon through train: Historic stations

 The following shows the stations served by the through train in 1911 upon the commencement of service.
 Most of them became stops of Guangzhou–Shenzhen railway.
-The through train service was suspended on 14 October 1949 after communists occupied Canton.
+The through train service was suspended on 14 October 1949 after Communist China occupied Canton, and was only resumed on 4 April 1979.

 During this period, the through train service included new stops, such as in Tin Ho (天河), Wan Luk (雲麓), Sheung Shui (上水).